What is background management in Android apps and how is it done?

 6- After entering the above codes, we can run the project.

-7- At the time of project implementation, if we select the desired button, the desired content will be downloaded from the desired web page.
+7- At the project implementation time, if we select the desired button, the desired content will be downloaded from the desired web page.

 8- Then TextView will be updated.

-If you want to save objects, you can use the onRetainNonConfigurationInstance () method, it should be noted that using this method you can save an object if it is in activity mode.
+If you want to save objects, you can use the onRetainNonConfigurationInstance () method.
+It should be noted that using this method.
+You can keep a thing if it is in inactivity mode.

-If we want to store several objects in activities, then we need to implement the Application class.
-To be able to use the Application class, we need to assign the classname to the android: name in our application.
+If we want to store several objects in activities, we need to implement the Application class.
+To use the Application class, we need to assign the class name to the Android: name in our Application.

 Note that this class is created automatically by Android runtime and will be available until the program is stopped or terminated.
 We can use this class to be able to use all objects that are shared between activities.

-Fragments can be used without the use of user interfaces, and the setRetainInstance () method can be used to persist them.
+Fragments can be used without user interfaces, and the setRetainInstance () method can be used to persist them.

-Below is an example that we need to implement a dedicated loader to manage preferences, and it should be noted that the value of preferences also increases at each stage of loading.
+Below is an example that we need to implement a dedicated loader to manage preferences, and it should be noted that the value of choices also increases at each stage of loading.

 2- Activity This new project that we create is MainActivity.